jsvcycling/react-typescript-sass-parcel-jest-starter/README.md

 # react-typescript-sass-parcel-jest-starter

-A template project using ReactJS, TypeScript, SASS, Parcel, and Jest.
+A starter project using ReactJS, TypeScript, SASS, Parcel, and Jest.